Code Review Is the New Bottleneck (And What to Do About It)

 2. Enforce Strict PR Size Limits

 Large PRs are review killers.
 Research from Mathieu Lamiot shows that once you cross 400 lines, reviewing becomes a slog that demands too much attention and increases the risk of missing bugs.
 Smaller PRs under 85 lines get reviewed faster and with better feedback.
+The 2026 reality is harder still: Jellyfish data shows AI-assisted PRs are running 18% larger than human-authored ones, and the DORA Report flagged a 154% jump in PR size correlated with AI adoption.

 AI tools make it tempting to generate large, comprehensive implementations in a single prompt.
 Resist this temptation.
 Break work into small, reviewable chunks.
 A strict limit of 200-300 lines per PR, enforced through automation, can transform your review process.
+Stacked-PR workflows (Graphite, Sapling) are purpose-built for this — they let you author a feature as a stack of small, individually reviewable changes.

 This isn’t just about review speed.
-Small PRs also reduce the cognitive load on reviewers, leading to better feedback and fewer escaped defects.
+Small PRs reduce cognitive load on reviewers, leading to better feedback and fewer escaped defects.
 They’re easier to revert if something goes wrong.
 And they create more opportunities for knowledge sharing across the team.

 3. Establish Review SLAs and Rotations